tib-dev/tib-dev/README.md

 ---

-> _"Code is like humor.
-When you have to explain it, it’s bad."_
+> _“Code is like humor.
+When you have to explain it, it’s bad.”_
 > — **Cory House**